Diocesan Governance – Safeguarding Management and Strategic Oversight

 Diocesan Safeguarding Strategy and Action Plan

 The Diocese has formulated a Safeguarding Strategy and a Safeguarding Action Plan.
 These are two in depth documents setting out exactly what the Diocese needs to do to ensure all activities connected with the church are safe for both children and adults.
 The Hereford Diocese Safeguarding Strategy explains the strategic objectives.
 It is reviewed and refreshed and presented to Diocesan Synod on a yearly basis.
-The Hereford Diocese Safeguarding Action Plan details every element of safeguarding delivery and serves as the blue print for all future activity and is updated every other month.
-It also provides an effective means by which to record our progress.
+The Hereford Diocese Safeguarding Action Plan details every element of safeguarding delivery and serves as the blue print for all future activity and is updated regularly.
+It also provides an effective means by which to record the diocese progress.
 A copy of the Safeguarding Strategy is here.

 Diocesan Safeguarding Working Group

 The Diocese has formed a Safeguarding Working Group.
 This group’s membership consists of key personnel from within the Diocese and Cathedral; and both lay and clergy parish representatives (including Parish Safeguarding Officers).
 We are currently seeking to gain wider representation from all the key Statutory Partnership Agencies and other relevant charities.
 The working group meets quarterly and is led by an Independent Chair who has a background in safeguarding at a senior level.
 The working group’s role is to oversee all work streams detailed within the Diocesan Safeguarding Strategy and Action Plan.